 This policy has been developed in line with the 0-25 SEND Code of Practice 2015 which sets clear expectations on how schools are to deliver a whole school approach to SEN, with good quality teaching as a first response and a clear focus on outcomes.
-In addition, the policy had been written in response to the requirements of Part 3 of the Children and Families Act 2014; The Special Educational Needs and Disability Regulations 2014 and the Equality Act 2010 •
+In addition, the policy had been written in response to the requirements of Part 3 of the Children and Families Act 2014; The Special Educational Needs and Disability Regulations 2014 and the Equality Act 2010•

-This policy should also be read in conjunction with the following policies Behaviour Policy, Preventing Bullying and Promoting Positive Behaviour Policy, Assessment Policy, Equal Opportunities Policy, Anti-Bullying Policy, Safeguarding Policy, Homework Policy, Curriculum Policy Complaints Policy, and Disability Accessibility Policy.
+This policy should also be read in conjunction with the following policies Behaviour Policy, Preventing Bullying and Promoting Positive Behaviour Policy, Assessment Policy, Equality & Diversity Policy, Anti-Bullying Policy, Safeguarding Policy, Homework Policy, Curriculum Policy, Complaints Policy, and Disability Accessibility Policy.

-This policy was developed with parents/carers, representatives from the governing body and parents of children with special educational needs and will be reviewed annually.
+This policy was developed with parent(s), carer(s) guardian(s), representatives from the governing body and parents of children with special educational needs and will be reviewed annually.

 The R.Y.A.N Education Academy embraces the ethos that children and or young people with special educational needs and disabilities should not be treated less favourable than any other child or young person.
-It is the schools endeavour to ensure all young people within its setting get the right support they need and that they make a positive transition in terms of opportunities be it going college, apprenticeship, employment and or independent or semi - independent living/ Hence achieve their goals in life.
+It is the school's endeavour to ensure all young people within its setting get the right support they need and that they make a positive transition in terms of opportunities be it going college, apprenticeship, employment and or independent or semi - independent living hence, achieve their personal goals in life.

-At R.Y.A.N Education Academy, we are committed to offering an inclusive curriculum to ensure the best possible development for all of our pupils whatever their needs and ability.
+At the R.Y.A.N Education Academy, we are committed to offering an inclusive curriculum to ensure the best possible development for all of our pupils whatever their needs and ability.
 The school seeks to raise the achievement, remove barriers to learning and increase physical and curricular access for all.
-All young people with SEN are valued, respected and equal members of the school.
+All young people with SEN are valued, respected and appreciated members of the school.

-RESPECT FOOR ACTIEVEMENTS NOW A alossary t to acronyms used l can be read at the end of this document 71 glossal y 1 io dei onymis dise ar me end of mis aocamoni.
+A glossary to acronyms used can be read at the end of this document.